-Today’s generation has Cardo Dalisay.
-Back then, there were the Sexbomb Girls.
 The early 2000s witnessed the phenomenal rise of the Sexbomb Girls (more commonly referred to at the time as “Sexbomb”), when they were first featured as background dancers for Eat Bulaga, on GMA 7.
 They performed, danced, and chanted for 11 years in the longest-running noontime show.
-Soon, they became a household name and quickly moved past being just background dancers to becoming recording artists with their debut album, Unang Putok (First Blast)–an album that was a four-time platinum awardee, succeeded by three more chart-topping albums.
+Soon, they became a household name and quickly moved past being just background dancers to becoming recording artists with their debut album, Unang Putok (First Blast)–a four-time platinum album, succeeded by three more chart-topping albums.
 Being awarded as the Most Popular Dance Group by the Guillermo Mendoza Memorial Scholarship Foundation (Parungao) from 2002 to 2008 opened more doors for the girls, as eventually they would go on to become endorsers of a clothing line, and finally become lead stars in their own soap opera, Daisy Siete.
 And would you believe it–Coco Martin was even part of the said teleserye before he became Cardo Dalisay!

 It had its own theme song, of course.

-But the rest of Daisy Siete remains to be relatively harmless.
+But the rest of Daisy Siete remained relatively harmless.

 Tim Yap, in one of his interviews, compared the Daisy Siete/Sexbomb girls to Comedy King Dolphy and billed their success as a breakthrough for “local reality celebrities”, while citing that these girls were the pioneers in shaping the genre with their life (their own real-life personal stories) depicted and retold in the afternoon primetime TV platform, which is Daisy Siete.